njlago/egdd/egdd.md

   - Explanation: Much like our planned game, Hacknet is a hacking-based puzzle game in which the majority of gameplay comes in the form of typing commands in a Unix-like terminal.
 The main goal in Hacknet is to ‘hack’ into other computer systems, steal imaginary files, and acquire superuser privileges.
 It incorporates gameplay aspects like memory management (you can only run a certain amount of programs before you run out of memory) and a timer later on in the game to make doing so more difficult.
 We plan on taking inspiration from the terminal design, as well as aspects like the timer.
 - Mission Impossible
   - Medium: Movie
-  - Explanation: *We plan on creating a mission based game where the user must break into a facility (directory) using terminal commands.
+  - Explanation: We plan on creating a mission based game where the user must break into a facility (directory) using terminal commands.
 There will also be a time constraint.
-There will also be a butler/narrator character, much like the tech team in Mission impossible, that will guide you through your mission, providing hints and instructions as needed.*
+There will also be a butler/narrator character, much like the tech team in Mission impossible, that will guide you through your mission, providing hints and instructions as needed.

 ## Core Gameplay Mechanics (Brief)

-*Give a very high-level description of any core gameplay mechanics*

-- *Typing commands into terminal to perform actions*
+- Typing commands into terminal to perform actions
-- *2D Navigation Throughout the facility*
+- 2D Navigation Throughout the facility
-- *Item Collection within your inventory*
+- Item Collection within your inventory
-- *Display success screen after completing a mission*
+- Display success screen after completing a mission
-- *Display defeat screen after failing a mission*
+- Display defeat screen after failing a mission

 # Learning Aspects